simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 > We will still collect some data if you do not consent.
 Click **here** to learn more.

-In the link, you can specify what data you collect and on what legal basis.
+In the link, you can specify what data you collect and on what legal basis[^13].

 ## 6. When should my privacy policy be displayed?

-If you are using Google Analytics, your privacy policy should be displayed as soon as the user lands on your website.
+If you are using Google Analytics, your privacy policy should be displayed as soon as the user lands on your website[^14].
 You should also include it on your website so that returning users can access the information easily.

 From a practical standpoint, it makes sense to merge your policy with your cookie banner, as we did in our template.
 You need a cookie banner anyway, and one annoying pop-up is better than two.

-On a side note, under the GDPR, withdrawing consent should be as easy as it is to give it.
+On a side note, under the GDPR, withdrawing consent should be as easy as it is to give it[^15].
 So your website should allow users to **withdraw consent easily** in some way.
 It doesn't really matter how, as long as the option is hassle-free and easily accessible.
 So it might be convenient to include an **opt-out button** or a similar option in the policy displayed on your website.
 But please remember that this opt-out mechanism **cannot itself collect consent**: you still need to do that in your cookie banner!

 ## 7. What information should my privacy policy contain?